blackhan-software/avalanche-cli/README.md

-info get-network-name                             Get the name of the network this node is running on. info get-node-id                                  Get the ID of this node. info get-node-version                             Get the version of this node. info is-bootstrapped                              Check whether a given chain is done bootstrapping. info peers                                        Get description of peer connections.
+info get-network-name                             Get the name of the network this node is running on. info get-node-id                                  Get the ID of this node. info get-node-version                             Get the version of this node. info get-tx-fee                                   Get the transaction fee of the network. info is-bootstrapped                              Check whether a given chain is done bootstrapping. info peers                                        Get description of peer connections.
 ```